ArcticNAP

 Abstract

-To improve model skills, the factors contributing to Arctic amplification need to be better represented.
+The Arctic is warming two to three times faster than the global average.
+Arctic amplification has repercussions for global climate, northern hemispheric weather and local livelihoods.
+Current models have difficulties to simulate Arctic change, making future scenarios uncertain.
+To improve model skill the factors contributing to Arctic amplification need to be better represented.
 We focus on the role of aerosols.
-Aerosols can interact directly with solar radiation, and change cloud radiative properties.
+Aerosols can interact with solar radiation directly, as well as indirectly through their incluence on cloud radiative properties.
 Considerable effort has gone into describing the role of anthropogenic aerosols in Arctic climate change.
-Much less focus has been on natural aerosols, which are gaining importance.
-This is partly because they are emitted in complex processes involving several environmental compartments, which is difficult to represent in models.
+However, there has been much less focus on natural aerosols, which represents a large part of overall model uncertainty.
+This is partly because they are emitted and processed via complex pathways involving several environmental compartments, which are difficult to represent in models.
 To complicate things further, the natural state of the Arctic is changing rapidly thereby changing aerosol processes.

 People